jigypeper/jigypeper/README.md

 I'm a seasoned engineer with a passion for blending technology and innovation.
 With a background in mechanical engineering and mathematics, I bring a unique perspective to software development and technology solutions.
 - 👀 I’m interested in picking up as much knowledge as I can with regards to software engineering and ML/AI.
 - 🌱 I’m currently building in Rust.
-Learning Go and Haskell.
+Learning Go, Haskell, and C for embedded.
 Have mainly used Python (std, Flask, Odoo, Pandas etc...), VB.NET, HTML, CSS and some SQL up to this point.
 - 💞️ I’m looking to collaborate on Embedded, Data, ML, AI, CAE, automation projects, and anything Rust.
 - 📫 How to reach me? mail me on ahmed.hagi@phasealpha.io